History-making Girmay out of World Championships

 News of his withdrawal came hours after reports claimed Girmay and three of his Eritrean team-mates had been refused entry to the UK for the World Championships.

 Global Cycling Network said the four had been denied visas to enter the country.
-One of the riders, Merhawi Kudus, retweeted a link to the story, writing "Sad!!" and tagging world governing body the UCI and the championships organisers.
+One of the riders, Merhawi Kudus, retweeted a link to the story, writing "Sad!!" and tagging world governing body the UCI and event organisers.

+The secretary-general of the Eritrean Cycling Federation, Misghina Haile, told BBC Tigrinya that no Eritrean cyclist had been denied a visa - with some who had applied still awaiting a decision.

+Eritrean cyclist Natnael Berhane told the BBC he and two others had been granted visas.